Construction of varieties of low codimension with applications to moduli spaces of varieties of general type: Deformation theory of finite covers of complete intersections

-we get $H^1(\mathcal{N}_{\varphi})=0$.\QEDB The following proposition gives a criterion under which the degree of a finite morphism remains unchanged for any of its deformation. \begin{proposition} In the situation of Set-up ~\ref{setup1}, if $d_r<k_1$ then any deformation of $\varphi$ is finite of degree $n$ onto its image, which is a smooth, complete intersection subvariety of $\mathbb{P}^N$ of multidegree $\underline{d}=(d_1, d_2, \cdots , d_r)$. \end{proposition} \textit{Proof.} By hypothesis, and Remark ~\ref{int}, (2), we obtain $H^0(\mathcal{N}_{Y/\mathbb{P}^N}\otimes\mathcal{E})=0$.
+\begin{proposition} Let Set-up ~\ref{setup1} hold except maybe hypothesis (2.2).
+If $d_r<k_1$ then any deformation of $\varphi$ is finite of degree $n$ onto its image, which is a smooth, complete intersection subvariety of $\mathbb{P}^N$ of multidegree $\underline{d}=(d_1, d_2, \cdots , d_r)$. \end{proposition} \textit{Proof.} By hypothesis, and Remark ~\ref{int}, (2), we obtain $H^0(\mathcal{N}_{Y/\mathbb{P}^N}\otimes\mathcal{E})=0$.
 The conclusion follows from Proposition ~\ref{corweh} and \cite{Ser75}.\QEDB Our methods of deformations of the finite morphism to an embedding is intimately related to the existence of some special rope structure on $Y$.
 We construct ropes of suitable ranks on $Y$ and we smooth them.
 This in turn deforms the finite morphism to an embedding or a birational map.
 One can explicitly construct smoothing family of split multiple structures, but our constructions are general.

-Now we state our main theorem that gives a criterion to determine when the general deformation of the covering morphism is of degree one.
-We study the two cases possible, namely the cases in which the deformed morphism is birational onto its image, and the cases in which the deformed morphism is an embedding.
-Our result is a consequence of the existence of appropriate ropes.
+Now we state our main theorems that give criteria to determine when the general deformation of the covering morphism is birational (see Theorem~\ref{birational}) and when is not only birational but also an embedding (see Theorem~\ref{theorem.embedding}).
+Our resuls are a consequence of the existence of appropriate ropes.